ZackPashkin/convert-google-drive-links/README.md

 python script to convert google drive links for  hosting images

 How to use
-script takes path to your txt file with links you want to convert
+The script takes path to your txt file with links you want to convert You will see converted links in th output and they also will appear in links txt file you passed.

+Example
+See this colab